mhho3082/dotfiles/README.md

 ```

 If you are having a clean install (say WSL), please:
-1. Get Git working (to a bare minimum, at least)
+1. Get (some version of) Git working
+2. Connect the machine to the internet
-2. Clone this repo
+3. Clone this repo
-3. Work on installing and setting up other apps
+4. Work on installing and setting up other apps

 For various frequently used commands and motions,
 please see the folder `./tips/`.